List of dams and reservoirs in Pakistan

-This page shows the Province-wise list of dams and reservoirs in Pakistan According to the International Commission on Large Dams, 73 dams and reservoirs in Pakistan are over 15 m in height.
-Tarbela Dam is the largest earth-filled dam in the world and is second largest by the structural volume.
-Mirani Dam is the largest dam in the world in terms of volume for flood protection with a floodstock of 588,690 cubic hectometers while Sabakzai Dam is 7th largest with a floodstock of 23,638 cubic hectometers.
-On 21 January 2021 Govt of Balochistan announce that it will build 16 new small dams in Balochistan.
-Similarly govt of Punjab announced 13 new small dam projects along with Suleman Mountain Ranges.
+This page shows the province-wise list of dams and reservoirs in Pakistan.
+According to the International Commission on Large Dams, 73 dams and reservoirs in Pakistan are over 15 m in height.
+Tarbela Dam in Pakistan's Khyber Pakhtunkhwa is the largest earth-filled dam in the world and is the second largest by the structural volume.
+Mirani Dam is the largest dam in the world in terms of volume for flood protection with a floodstock of 588,690 cubic hectometers while Sabakzai Dam is the 7th largest with a floodstock of 23,638 cubic hectometers.
+On 21 January 2021, the government of Balochistan announced that it will build 16 new small dams in the Balochistan province.
+Similarly, the government of Punjab announced 13 new small dam projects along with the Suleman Mountain Ranges.

 Large dams

-According to ICOLD, dams with height above the foundation greater than 15 m are known as large dams.
+According to the International Commission on Large Dams, ICOLD, dams with height above the foundation greater than 15 m are known as large dams.
 The complete list of large dams in Pakistan is provided below.